Consensys/anonymous-zether/README.md

 The authors sketch an anonymous extension in their original manuscript.
 We develop an explicit proof protocol for this extension, described in the technical note [AnonZether.pdf](docs/AnonZether.pdf).
 We also fully implement this anonymous protocol (including verification contracts and a client / front-end with its own proof generator).

-Thanks go to Benedikt Bünz for discussions around this, as well as for the original Zether work.
-Also, Sergey Vasilyev's [range proof contracts](https://github.com/leanderdulac/BulletProofLib/blob/master/truffle/contracts/RangeProofVerifier.sol) served as a starting point for our [Zether verification contracts](packages/protocol/contracts).

 ## High-level overview

 Anonymous Zether is an private value-tracking system, in which an Ethereum smart contract maintains encrypted account balances.
 Each Zether Smart Contract (ZSC) must, upon deployment, "attach" to some already-deployed ERC-20 contract; once deployed, this contract establishes special "Zether" accounts into / out of which users may _deposit_ or _withdraw_ ERC-20 funds.
 Having credited funds to a Zether account, its owner may privately send these funds to other Zether accounts, _confidentially_ (transferred amounts are private) and _anonymously_ (identities of transactors are private).
 Only the owner of each account's secret key may spend its funds, and overdraws are impossible.